 Watch the news and see what is happening on the Mexican border.
 It is a bloodbath!
 The drug lords have all the money and all the power and Mexican officials can do nothing to stop it.
 If you want to end this madness and really put the drug dealers out of business, END PROHIBITION!

 Drug addicts will do whatever it takes to get the money needed for the artificially inflated price of drugs.
 That means stealing your wallet or your car, and maybe your life in the process.
 When we repeal drug laws, drug addicts will be able to support their habit by working at McDonalds.
 This may sound callus or unfeeling, but it makes this point clear: they are going to get it one way or another, and when the cost drops to one fifth of its present value, at least they will be hurting NO ONE ELSE but themselves.

 Many inner city youths feel hopeless, and are lured away from attending crime infested, low quality, government-run schools, by the prospect of selling drugs.
 If they live long enough to move up in the ranks, they then can drive a Porsche.
 Do not be so quick to judge them.
 What would you do in their situation?
-Ending the drug war will end the prospect of dealing drugs as a plausible career choice, and these youths will have to stay in school, and if they want cash on the side, they will need to get a real job which builds character and teaches them the virtues and rewards of honest work.
+Ending the drug war will end the prospect of dealing drugs as a plausible career choice, unless they go to pharmacy school.
+These youths will have to stay in school, and if they want cash on the side, they will need to get a real job which builds character and teaches them the virtues and rewards of honest work.

 Drug prohibition causes the corruption of police.
 Drugs disappear from lockups.
 Some are on the take.
 Some turn their head.
 We see it all the time.
-One great example of corruption is...drugs are being exported from prisons!
+One great example of how bad it is… drugs are being exported FROM prisons!